fairmath/fherma-challenges/sentiment-analysis/description.md

 ## Datasets
-- **Training dataset** consists of embedded tweets from the Tweet Sentiment Extraction dataset used by the MTEB leaderboard, along with the corresponding sentiment labels: [dataset.parquet](https://github.com/fairmath/fherma-challenges/blob/main/sentiment-analysis/data/dataset.parquet)
+- **Training dataset** consists of embedded tweets from the Tweet Sentiment Extraction dataset used by the MTEB leaderboard, along with the corresponding sentiment labels: [dataset.parquet](https://github.com/fairmath/fherma-challenges/blob/main/sentiment-analysis/data/dataset.parquet).
+The labels are assigned as follows: 0 for negative, 1 for neutral, and 2 for positive.
 - **Usage:** Feel free to split the provided dataset into training and validation sets.
 - **Submissions** will be validated on a non-provided **testing dataset**.